Skip to Content

 • Increased resistance to illnesses like the common cold

-Ready to work towards more positivity in your day-to-day life?
-Here are five tips to get you started.
+Ready to work toward more positivity in your day-to-day life?
+Here are five tips to get you started

 For many, browsing social media sites like Facebook, Twitter, or Instagram is a natural part of their daily routine.

 But you may want to think twice next time you grab your phone.
-Research suggests consistent social media use can negatively affect subjective well-being.
+Research finds that consistent social media use can negatively affect subjective well-being.

-“We truly need to take extraordinary care of what we allow into our awareness, now more than ever,” said Schmidt.
-“In an already anxious world, social media has a tendency to make us feel even worse.”
+“We truly need to take extraordinary care of what we allow into our awareness, now more than ever,” Schmidt says.
+“In an already-anxious world, social media has a tendency to make us feel even worse.”

 We need to take extraordinary care of what we allow into our awareness.